ycpcs/fys100-fall2017/labs/lab12.md

 # Reinstalling Scratch4Arduino
 After today's lab you may want to re-install Scratch on your Arduino.
 To do so you will need to download the S4a firmware on your Arduino.
 To do so, browse to the following site [here](https://raw.githubusercontent.com/YorkCpE/S4A-Workshop/master/S4AFirmware16/S4AFirmware16.ino).
-Open Arduino then copy and paste the website text into Arduino.
+Open Arduino then copy and paste the website text into Arduino overwritting any existing text.
 Use the upload button to re-program your Arduino as in Step 0.